+Date of drill

+Start and finish time

+Type of evacuation FIRE LOCKDOWN OTHER

+Educators involved

+Number of children

+Action Yes/No Comr nents

+Educators •

-Date of drill Start and finish time Type of evacuation FIRE LOCKDOWN OTHER Educators involved Number of children (see attached sign in sheet for names of children in attendance) Action Yes/No Comr nents Educators Were all educators informed of the upcoming drill?
+Were all educators informed of the upcoming drill?

 Was the procedure clearly displayed?

 Did all educators understand their particular roles and duties?

 Were there any points of the drill that were unclear?

-Were any occupational health and safety issues noticeable during the drill, e.g. hazards Were children adequately supervised and ratios maintained?
+Were any occupational health and safety issues noticeable during the drill, e.g. hazards

+Were children adequately supervised and ratios maintained?

 Were directions given to children in a clear and precise manner?

 Is there anything that can be improved for the next drill?

+Children -

-Children Were all children informed of the upcoming drill?
+Were all children informed of the upcoming drill?

 Was the procedure clearly displayed?
-Did the children understand the reason for carrying out the drill?